Lukeyfish/Lukeyfish/README.md

 - :apple: I recently majored in Data Science at Western Washington University in Bellingham, WA, USA</a>

-- :newspaper: I am currently looking for job in the Machine Learning, AI, or data science fields!
+- :newspaper: I am currently looking for a job in  Machine Learning, AI, or data science fields!

 - :sun_behind_rain_cloud: I do work with deep learning for climate and weather prediction through <a href="https://hutchresear.ch" target="blank">HutchResearch</a>.
 Check out our work!